Ericsson/paf/doc/man/pafd.8.md

    Enable logging to console (standard error).
 Console logging is disabled by default.

+ * `-o <file>`
+   Enable logging directly to file.

+ * `-b <backup-count>`
+   Enable log rotation for direct file logging, and keep <backup-count>
+   number of copies.

+ * `-x <log-file-max-size>`
+   Set the maximum log file size (in bytes) before a file is rolled over.
+Only has effect in case direct file logging with log rotation is enabled.
+Default is 1000000.

  * `-n`
    Disable logging to syslog.
 Syslog logging is enabled by default.